 Get your hands dirty.
 Clean out those garden beds.
-Remove all the dead plants and leaves.
-All that should be in the garden are your beautiful plants.
-And you don’t have to replace your mulch every year.
-Turn it, fluff it and make it look fresh.
+The spring is the time to remove all the dead plants and leaves from the harsh winter months.
+You should be left with just your beautiful plants.
+While mulching your garden is beautiful, many times you can get away with simply turning the mulch over, fluff it and make it look fresh.

 3. Don’t plant too close

+One mistake that new gardeners make is planting your new plants or flowers too close together.
 Sometimes when the plants are small, we tend to plant too close together especially in the spring when everything has yet to get to full size.
 I am known for doing this way too often.
 Resist the temptation.
 Keep your plants far apart other wise you will have a crowded mess when they get bigger and wind up moving them all around.
 Hmm, that sounds familiar.
-Honey, can you move this plant over here and this plant over there.
+Honey, can you move this plant over here and this plant over there. 🙂

 4. Keep deer out naturally and inexpensively